Xmister/esphome-smartlampfan-components/components/ble_adv_controller/CUSTOM.md

 * **Zhi jia**, only for the light part
 * **FanLamp Pro** / **LampSmart Pro**, for the light and fan part.
 Includes several encoding variant: v1a / v1b / v2 / v3

-To build the Manufacturer Data section corresponding to a command, the encodinf is done as follow:
+To build the Manufacturer Data section corresponding to a command, the encoding is done as follow:
 * Convert the command and its parameters into a base 26 bytes structure containing among other:
   * A **type**: a 2 bytes code.
 No one found out yet the use of it, seems to be always 0x0100 but can be set to anything it seems
   * An **index** / group_index: a 1 byte code allowing to identify sub entities.
 0 for the main light, 1 for another light, ...
 (NOT TESTED YET)